 The Cyber Journalism Award recognizes excellence in reporting on cyber security across all journalistic categories.

-This competition accepts both nominations from individuals interested in the cybersecurity industry as well as entry submissions from authors, creators, and producers of the entry.
+This competition accepts nominations from individuals interested in cybersecurity as well as self-nominations from authors, creators, and producers.

 The judging process considers accuracy, initiative, originality, clarity of interpretation, and value in fostering a better public understanding of cyber security.

 Faculty and researchers from the NYU Center for Cybersecurity vote to determine the winner.